-The 1995 order prohibits manufacture, sale and store of cement which is not of the prescribed standard which requires that no person shall himself or by any person on his behalf, manufacture or store for sale, sell or distribute cement which does not conform to the prescribed standard and which do not bear the standard Mark.
+The 1995 order prohibits manufacture, sale and store of cement which is not of the prescribed standard.
+It is therefore required that no person shall himself or by any person on his behalf, manufacture or store for sale, sell or distribute cement that neither conforms to the prescribed standard nor carries the standard mark.

 The Indian standard adopted by the Bureau of Indian standards pertaining to composite cement also covers the requirements such as its manufacture, chemical and physical requirements, packing and marketing.
 It covers the requirements of materials, that is fly ash and granulated slag and their proportions to be used in the manufacture of composite cement.